randallard/rancher-discourse/index.md

 permalink: /
 ---

+Discourse is the solution for secure conversations about our systems, while preserving conversations from the mailing list - [summary of benefits including resources]({{ '/docs/discourse-advantages' | relative_url }})

 # Rancher Discourse deployment Documentation

 Welcome to the documentation for the Rancher Discourse deployment, documentation on our deployment of Discourse on Rancher.